-Join the first Ingredients Showcase of the year on 27th Jan for an online conference comprised of several webinars with live Q&As.
+Catch up on the first Ingredients Showcase of the year, which took place on 27th Jan and enjoy several webinars with Q&As, on-demand.

 Hear from our line-up of top international expert speakers as they showcase highly regarded cosmetic and personal care ingredients from across the world, giving you the technical detail.
 If you’re a haircare, skincare, sun care, body care or colour cosmetics formulator looking for your next great idea, this showcase is designed for you to gather technical knowledge, identify and discuss the latest trends, and source ingredients straight from the suppliers.

-Take a look at the sessions below and start planning your conference attendance today.
+Take a look at the sessions below and start watching.

 Presentation schedule – January 27, 2022: